2023 Summer Jazz Camp featuring Mark Walker, Latin Jazz drummer/educator

-July 25-30, 2022 – AJW Jazz Camp is back!
-Join us for an unforgettable musical experience stretching your creative music communication skills through the exploration of Jazz Improvisation, in a Covid19 safe learning environment!
+July 31 – August 5, 2023 – AJW Jazz Camp Join us for an unforgettable musical experience stretching your creative music communication skills through the exploration of Jazz Improvisation.

-The AJW faculty members are excited to hold the AJW Summer 2022 Jazz Camp at UAA.
-This years In-Person camp will continue the AJW’s tradition of connecting grade 7 – adults music students with great faculty; featuring guest artist Mark Walker, internationally acclaimed Latin Jazz drummer and educator & Alaska Master artists John Damberg, Mark Manners, Rick Zelinsky, and Nick Petumenos.
+The AJW faculty members are excited to hold the AJW Summer 2023 Jazz Camp at UAA.
+This years camp will continue the AJW’s tradition of connecting grade 7 – adults music students with great faculty; featuring guest artist Mark Walker, internationally acclaimed Latin Jazz drummer and educator & Alaska Master artists John Damberg, Mark Manners, Nick Petumenos, Jacques Annandale and more.
 Students will explore the exciting world of music improvisation over Hot Swing, Blues, Funk and Latin grooves.
 Beginning to advanced level ensembles are offered.
 Classes are held from 9am to 2:30pm Monday – Friday.
 Students will receive 25 hours of instruction in small combo settings of 5-7 members, building their song repertoire, improvisation, music theory, performance, communication and teaming skills.
 The camp concludes with two exciting concerts featuring the AJW Faculty Jazz Ensemble on Friday and the Student Jazz Combos on Saturday nights.
 Classes and concerts will be held at the UAA Fine Arts Building.

 Tuition is $450 (cash/check) or $465 (credit card).
 Limited Tuition Work Scholarships available.
 Registration deadline is July 11, 2023.